 Sarine Arslanian is a semi-nomadic writer, photographer and documentary film director who plays with words and images to tell heartfelt stories which challenge mentalities, bridge gaps, move to take action, heal and inspire.

-She is a Reiki master and DANCEmandala movement meditation facilitator who believes in helping each other expand into the fullness of who and what we are.
+She is a Reiki master, womb healing practitioner and DANCEmandala movement meditation facilitator who believes in coming together to expand into the fullness of who and what we are.
 She likes to celebrate the human experience by sharing love and cacao, shaking to the rhythm of drums and spending time in nature, among other things.

 She is also the co-founder of PATMI; a cultural NGO which shares the folklore of Armenian villages by turning people’s stories into murals.